brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 23 bht.md

 2. "He wishes the Ephesians to be peaceable and quiet among themselves; and this, he presently adds, may be obtained by brotherly love and by agreement in faith."
 3. "From this prayer we learn that faith and love, as well as peace itself, are gifts of God bestowed upon us through Christ, — that they come equally from God the Father and the Lord Jesus Christ."

+### Philip Schaff:
+1. "This double greeting is quite peculiar: it is in the third person, although Ephesians 6:21-22 were in the second; 'peace' comes before 'grace', reversing the usual order, while the two-fold form is quite as peculiar."
+2. "And love with faith; the latter is pre-supposed in the use of the term 'brethren;' in inseparable connection with this he wishes for love, Christian love of the brethren.
+Without faith love cannot exist; 'faith is the characteristic of proper love (as Galatians 5:6), love is the characteristic of proper faith’ (Harless)."
+3. "From God the Father, etc. The form is the usual one; comp. chap.
+Ephesians 1:2."

 ### Archibald T. Robertson:
 1. "Love of the brotherhood accompanied by faith in Christ."
 2. "An expression of love and faith."